ryanbarringtoncox/ryanbarringtoncox.github.io/_posts/2015-09-10-new-mistakes.md

 ---

-To my email subscribers:  Speaking of mistakes, I just realized that all my relative links (links to pages within my site) have been broken via email.
+To my email subscribers:  Speaking of mistakes, I just realized that relative links (links to pages within my site) have been broken via email.
 Oops!
 They should be working now ([testing?!]({{ site.url }}/book-notes)).
 If anything seems broken, please "reply" and let me know.
 I'd like to know about my mistakes asap, thanks!